sampadadiwan/IRM_CompanyMain/app/packs/core/users/services/cross_instance_login.md

 3. **User login experience**

    * If you introduce SSO / cross-instance login, you’ll need a **cross-domain auth flow** (`us.caphive.com` → `india.caphive.com`).
-   * This is where your earlier `CrossInstanceLink` work comes in.
+   * This is where your earlier `CrossSiteLink` work comes in.

 4. **Client communication**